meteofrance/mfai/README.md

 pip install git+https://github.com/meteofrance/mfai@v1.0.1
 ```

+This syntax also work in **requirements.txt**.
 We do not provide wheel on pypi for now.

 # Usage